PhD, Harvard University

 Evaluating an innovative, accelerated, interdisciplinary science course at the Joint Sciences Department of the Claremont Colleges.

 Broadening Participation in STEM

 Advising and evaluating two NSF-funded institutional collaborations designed to dramatically increase the number of minority STEM bachelor's degrees...about a dozen colleges and universities in Louisiana and another dozen in Houston.

 Evaluating a collaborative effort by the five undergraduate Claremont Colleges to broaden participation in STEM courses and majors, and to strengthen instruction in computational biology.
 These collaborative efforts have been funded by a $3.2 million grant from the Howard Hughes Medical Institute to the Claremont Colleges.

 Served as PI on several Noyce grants to fund fellowships for our teacher interns (virtually all funding goes directly to the students).

 Evaluator for a Noyce project to recruit and prepare outstanding middle school STEM teachers.

-Working with Samir Chatterjee (School of Information Systems and Technology) preparing proposals and conducting research about how empowering techology can improve health and health education, e.g., can assist veterans who struggle with Post Traumatic Stress Syndrome.
+Working with Samir Chatterjee, of the Center for Information Systems and Technology, preparing proposals and conducting research about how empowering techology can improve health and health education, e.g., mapping health indicators for a state in India.